cern-cta/CTA/continuousintegration/orchestration/README.md

 # Gitlab CI integration

 Configure the Runners for `cta` project and add some specific tags for tape library related jobs.
 I chose `mhvtl` and `kubernetes` for ctadev runners.
-This allows to use those specific runners for CTA tapelibrary specific tests, while others can use shared runners.
+This allows to use those specific runners for CTA tape library specific tests, while others can use shared runners.

-A small issue: by default, `gitlab-runner` service runs as `gitlab-runner` user, which makes it impossible to run some tests as `root` inside the pods has not the priviledges to run all the commands needed.
+A small issue: by default, `gitlab-runner` service runs as `gitlab-runner` user, which makes it impossible to run some tests as `root` inside the pods has not the privileges to run all the commands needed.